Freak Show (album): Legacy and influence

-In 2007, after explaining that he felt Neon Ballroom was Silverchair's "first album", Johns referred to Freak Show as "some kind of dark, high school band skeleton" in the band's "closet".
+In March 2007, after explaining that he felt Neon Ballroom was Silverchair's "first album", Johns referred to Freak Show as "some kind of dark, high school band skeleton" in the band's "closet".

-In 2017, The Brag wrote that the album stills hold up, "but in a different, lighter way".
+In February 2017, The Brag wrote that the album still hold up, "but in a different, lighter way".
 They also wrote that Freak Show is like "seeing your high school sweetheart many decades later – you don't feel the love, but you can remember how it felt.
 It's how music works sometimes.
 But it's enough that it works at all."

-Australian musician Kevin Parker of Tame Impala has said that Freak Show is the album that made him want to make music and remains one of the most important albums in his life.
-He stated: I got into this album because my brothers were into it, they listened to a lot of grunge.
-That time, I was 10 or 11, was all about discovering rock music and realising how bad-ass it was.
-My brother had a drum kit and I started learning how to play.
-Actually, I started playing drums before I had the ambition to be in a band, but as soon as I fell in love with grunge that was all I wanted to do.
-Grunge gave me a sense of identity and I remember really associating with Silverchair, who were these chilled-out Australian teenagers.
-The fact that they were teenagers was a big deal for me.
-It was like: Oh man, you don't have to be a 30-year-old to do this.
+In April 2022, The Guardian ranked the Freak Show songs "Freak", "Slave", and "The Door" on their "The 25 best Silverchair songs - sorted" list at No. 21, No. 9 and No. 5, respectively.